World Cup Bracket 2018: Results, Qualified Teams After Friday's Knockout Play

 7 - Seven of the last nine Varane's goals for #FRA & Real Madrid have been with the head.
 Specialist #WorldCup #URUFRA https://t.co/QF5DkGXm9h

-Uruguay should have equalised minutes later as they were handed a similar chance from a free-kick.
-Martin Caceres managed to get a firm header on the ball but could not beat Hugo Lloris who dived low to his right to keep it out.
+Uruguay should have equalised minutes later after being handed a similar chance from a free-kick.
+Martin Caceres managed to firmly head the ball but could not beat Hugo Lloris, who dived low to his right to keep it out.

 France improved after the break and managed to double their lead on the hour mark.
-Griezmann tried his luck with a shot from outside the box which slipped through Muslera's hands and into the back of the net.
+Griezmann tried his luck with a shot from outside the box, which slipped through Muslera's hands and into the back of the net.

 Squawka Football showed how goalkeepers have struggled at the World Cup: